guendto/jomiel/README.md

 **The exception**

-When the program runs from the repository code, the output of the `git-describe` and the `git-show` command will be used for the version number.
+When run from the repository, the output of the `git-describe` and the `git-show` command will be used for the version number, instead.

 ### Subprojects